ImbellusBetta/platform-take-home/README.md

 ## Getting started
 Since your application will use data from Google's Geocode API, you will need a Google account to complete this assignment.
 To use this repo you'll need a [github account](https://www.github.com).
-Please fork this repo and submit a pull request when you are ready to submit it.

 ### Google Geocoding API key
 Obtain an API key from the Google Maps Geocoding API [here](https://developers.google.com/maps/documentation/geocoding/intro).